thk-test2/studyTH/README.md

 ### LeetCode 133.
 Clone Graph: [Problem](https://leetcode.com/problems/clone-graph/)
 - Algorithm: Hash Table, Graph, BFS, DFS
-- Idea: Use a Hash Table to contain the cloned graph.
+- Intro: Use a Hash Table to contain the cloned graph.
 - Solve
     1. Declare a hash table: `unordered_map<Node*, Node*> m;
     2. Use DFS(or BFS) to make & connect the cloned nodes.